History of Tibet: Mongol conquest and Yuan administrative rule (1240–1354)

 Between 1346 and 1354, towards the end of the Yuan dynasty, the House of Pagmodru would topple the Sakya.
 The rule over Tibet by a succession of Sakya lamas came to a definite end in 1358, when central Tibet came under control of the Kagyu sect.
 "By the 1370s, the lines between the schools of Buddhism were clear."

 The following 80-or-so years were a period of relative stability.
 They also saw the birth of the Gelugpa school (also known as Yellow Hats) by the disciples of Tsongkhapa Lobsang Dragpa, and the founding of the Ganden, Drepung, and Sera monasteries near Lhasa.
 After the 1430s, the country entered another period of internal power struggles.

 Tibetan independence (14th–18th century)

 With the decline of the Yuan dynasty, Central Tibet was ruled by successive families from 14th to 17th centuries, to be succeeded by the Dalai Lama's rule in the 17th and 18th centuries.
 Tibet would be de facto independent from the mid-14th century on, for nearly 400 years.
-In spite of the weakening of central authority, the neighbouring Ming dynasty of China made little effort to impose direct rule, although it had nominal claims of the Tibetan territory by establishing the U-Tsang Regional Military Commission and Do-Kham Regional Military Commission in 1370s.
+In spite of the weakening of central authority, the neighbouring Ming dynasty of China made little effort to impose direct rule, although it had nominal claims of the Tibetan territory by establishing the U-Tsang Regional Military Commission and Do-Kham Regional Military Commission in the 1370s.
 They also kept friendly relations with some of the Buddhism religious leaders known as Princes of Dharma and granted some other titles to local leaders including the Grand Imperial Tutor.